Mapped: Which countries recognise Palestine as a state?

 Which European countries recognise Palestine?

-In the EU, Sweden and Slovenia are the only members of the bloc so far to have recognised Palestine.
+In the EU, Sweden, Slovenia, Ireland and Spain are the only members of the bloc so far to have recognised Palestine.
 Seven EU countries had already taken the step before joining the Union:

 - Bulgaria